Lavinia Greenlaw: Biography

 Greenlaw's career as a freelance artist, critic and broadcaster began in 1994.
 She became the first artist-in-residence at the Science Museum (1994–1995), and has since held residences at the Royal Festival Hall, at a London solicitors' firm (1997–1998), and at the Royal Society of Medicine (2004).
-In 2013 she won an Engagement Fellowship from the Wellcome Trust.
+In 2013, she won an Engagement Fellowship from the Wellcome Trust.
 Her sound work Audio Obscura was commissioned in 2011 by Artangel and Manchester International Festival, and heard at Manchester Piccadilly station in July 2011 and London St Pancras station in September and October 2011.
 It won the 2011 Ted Hughes Award for New Work in Poetry, the judges calling it "groundbreaking".

 Greenlaw taught at Goldsmiths College, University of London.
 She served as professor of creative writing at the University of East Anglia from 2007 to 2013, and as a visiting professor at King's College London (2015–2016) and Freie Universität Berlin (2017).
 She currently holds the post of Professor of Creative Writing (Poetry) at Royal Holloway, University of London.

 After judging the 2010 Manchester Poetry Prize, Greenlaw chaired in 2014 the judging panel for the inaugural Folio Prize.
-She is a Council member of the Royal Society of Literature and a former Chair of the Poetry Society.
+She is a Council member of the Royal Society of Literature and a former Chair of The Poetry Society.

-Greenlaw has lived in London for most of her life.
+In October 2023, Greenlaw was announced as Poetry Editor of Faber and Faber, in succession to Matthew Hollis.